AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 Contributing to OpenImageIO
 ===========================

-Code contributions to OpenImageIO are always welcome.
-That's a big part of why it's an open source project.
+Code contributions to OpenImageIO are always welcome, and [nearly 150 people](CREDITS.md) have done so over the years.
 Please review this document to get a briefing on our process.

 Mail Lists